uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Introduction.rst

 Semux uses cryptography on elliptic curves ed25519, and this is why you can’t use standard Web Crypto API present in modern browsers.
-The libSodium library is most suitable for implementing the algorithms used in Semux.
+The `libSodium` library is most suitable for implementing the algorithms used in Semux.
-This library makes heavy use of libSodium.
+This project makes heavy use of the libSodium.

 You can read more about the HD Wallets at the following links: